 CDS operates the Delaware AIM Center, a resource to students, families and educators.
 It offers training about the federal mandate, how to determine if a student has a qualifying print disability, and how to determine what type of AIM best meets a student’s needs.
 The Center also provides free accessible materials to Delaware public schools serving students with print disabilities.

-This U.S. Department of Education-funded demonstration program aims to increase the capacity and ability of programs, professionals and families to make AT available to children from birth to age five.
 All children who need it should have the assistive technology necessary to support their participation in everyday early childhood and family routines and activities.

 Even when used for only short periods, assistive technology offers great benefits to young children with disabilities.
 Nevertheless, young children who receive early intervention services or preschool special education frequently don’t have assistive technology included in their service plan.
-The CDS-run birth-to-five program works to boost the appreciation of AT among professionals and families so they’ll increasingly guide its use among young children.

 CDS offers programs aimed at those who cannot afford certain AT and have been turned down by insurance or organizations that provide it.
 They include the Borrow-to-Own Low Vision Device (BOLD) program, offering tools that cost less than $100 for people who are blind and visually impaired; the Nowhere Else To Turn program, which offers home modifications that enable people with paralysis-causing conditions to live in their homes more safely; the Tobin Fund, which provides tools such as desktop and portable reading devices for those who are blind and visually impaired; and a program that supplies talking currency identifiers to people who are blind.